 Ellen Johnson Sirleaf

 Former president of the Republic of Liberia and Nobel Peace Laureate

-High Representative for the Peace Fund of the African Union Commission; former President of the African Development Bank (AfDB)
+High Representative for the Peace Fund of the African Union Commission and former president of the African Development Bank (AfDB)

-African Union Commission High Representative for Silencing the Guns in Africa; former African Union Commissioner for Peace and Security; former Minister of Foreign Affairs of Algeria
+African Union Commission High Representative for Silencing the Guns in Africa, former African Union commissioner for peace and security, and former minister of foreign affairs of Algeria

-European Union Special Representative for the Serbia-Kosovo Dialogue; former Minister of Foreign Affairs and former Deputy Prime Minister of the Slovak Republic; former President of the United Nations General Assembly
+EU Special Representative for the Serbia-Kosovo Dialogue, former Slovakian deputy prime minister and former president of the United Nations General Assembly

 Former president of Botswana